 In 2005, Pastor Brian Mavis and his wife, Julie, were in Colorado beginning their journey into foster care.
 At the same time, Janet and Ryan Kelly were deep into politics working on a statewide campaign in Virginia.
 Neither couple realized then that they were laying the foundation for a first-of-its-kind solution to address a major issue and largely invisible population in the U.S.

 Over the next few years, the Mavis family partnered with the state to make foster children the stars of their own stories using high quality photos and videos.
 Brian and Julie introduced these photos and videos into the faith community with a challenge to respond.
-Their challenge was answered, and within only a few years, the number of children available for adoption in Colorado had dropped from over 800 to 280 – a number the state has maintained.
+Their challenge was answered, and with the collective effort of many organizations on the ground, within only a few years the number of children available for adoption in Colorado had dropped from over 800 to 280 – a number the state has maintained.